emilyoryan/uxdi12practice/README.md

 # uxdi12practice
 The following, presented without context, is a bootstrap template that I have massacered in the name of knowledge.
-It's sacrifice
+-

--emily O'Ryan, 2019AD
+Emily O'Ryan, 2019AD